Algebraic number fields and the LLL algorithm: LLL algorithm

 These bounds are true after any number of iterations, i.e.\ for any $D^{(s)}$.
-Further, we use the fact that a reduction step does not change $D$, and that a swap step reduces $D$ by at least $\delta$: $D^{(s+1)} < \delta D^{(s)}$ -- both are proved in \cite{lll} without the use of the integer property.
+Furthermore, we use the fact that a reduction step does not change $D$, and that a swap step reduces $D$ by a factor $<\delta$: $D^{(s+1)} < \delta D^{(s)}$ -- both are proved in \cite[p.~521]{lll} without the use of the integer property.
 By induction, it follows that $D^{(s)} < \delta^s D^{(0)}$.
 Putting these inequalities together:

 After taking logarithms from both ends and rearranging, we get: